GreptimeTeam/docs/docs/developer-guide/get-started.md

   - Compile the source code
 - Protobuf ([guide][2])
   - Compile the proto file
+  - Note that the version need to >= 3.15.
+You can check it with `protoc --version`
 - Git (optional)
   - Clone the source from